WebAssembly/module-linking/proposals/module-types/Explainer.md

   modules' type definitions.
 * New `module` and `instance` cases are added to [`importdesc`], referencing module and instance type definitions in the type section.
-* A new Module/ModuleCode section pair is added which contains a sequence of either module definitions or `alias` definitions.
+* A new Module Section is added which contains a sequence of either module type declarations for module definitions in the ModuleCode Section or `alias` definitions.
+* A new ModuleCode Section is added which contains module definitions, encoded using the same binary format as top-level modules.
-* A new `instance` section is added which contains a sequence of either instance definitions or `alias` definitions.
+* A new Instance Section is added which contains a sequence of either instance definitions or `alias` definitions.
 * New `module` and `instance` cases are added to [`exportdesc`].